9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ::::

-This parser has exactly the same type and behaviour as `p_pair`, but it\'s one line long.
-Instead of writing our parser in a \"procedural\" style, we\'ve simply switched to a programming style that emphasises that we\'re *applying* parsers and *combining* their results.
+This parser has exactly the same type and behaviour as `p_pair`, but it's one line long.
+Instead of writing our parser in a "procedural" style, we've simply switched to a programming style that emphasises that we're *applying* parsers and *combining* their results.

 We can take this applicative style of writing a parser much further.
 In most cases, the extra compactness that we will gain will *not* come at